MarkKoz/tweet-pnd/README.md

 * [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract)
     * See [this](https://github.com/tesseract-ocr/tesseract/wiki) page for more
     specific installation instructions.
+    * Make sure it is set in your system's `PATH` environment variable or the
+    * `tesseract_cmd` is configured accordingly.
 #### Packages
 > **Note** `pipenv` can install these automatically from the provided pipfiles.